longwalkwoodworking/cutlist/README.md

 ## License

 The code in this repository is licensed under the terms of [WTFPL](http://wtfpl.net).
 This code is of no commercial value to me.
-I build [furniture](https://longwalkwoodworking.com); I don't make tools to sell.
+I build [furniture](https://longwalkwoodworking.com).

 ## Q/A